Is Music College Worth It?

-Yes, but you should try and pick out the few people who are going somewhere and try to befriend them over the people who are unsure about their future in music or just on the course to fill time.
+Yes, but you should try and pick out the few people who are going somewhere.
+Try to befriend them over the people who are unsure about their future in music or just on the course to fill time.

-I know that sound really harsh, but music is a really tough business and to become successful, you need to align yourself with others who are passionate about music and the music biz from the start.
+I know that sound really harsh, but the music business is a really tough business.
+If you want to become successful, you need to align yourself with others who are passionate about building a career in the music business.

 I’m not saying for one moment, become a Diva or a snob.
 By all means be friendly with everyone; just choose your true friends wisely.

-If you have a clear idea from the start it will be worth sitting down with the career adviser and explain what you want to achieve, see if they get it.
-I know that sounds really dumb, but if someone who is running the careers department gets where you’re trying to go in life and they like you personally, do you think they are going to try and find opportunities for you.
+If you have a clear idea from the start, then its worth talking with the career adviser.
+Talk about your goals and ask if they can help.
+Do you think they are going to try and find opportunities for you?
 Even if it’s accidental?
 I believe they will.